 I say at the ‘very least’ they are a sign.
 They might be more: they might actually be time reversing: when an egg reassembles, it is a case of time reversing.
-But I don’t think this has to be the way of putting it; this depends on how you understand temporal order, the arrow of time, in relation to the typical sequence of events in time.
+But I don’t think this has to be the way of putting it; this depends on how you understand temporal order (the arrow of time) and its relationship to the typical sequence of events in time.

 Reducing Time’s Arrow

 There is an issue here with whether or not one should or can reduce time’s arrow to something else to do with physical events.
 As I discuss in my book, over the years, attempts have been made to reduce temporal order to causal order and to increases of entropy.

 If you think that the arrow of time just is — or just is a product — of typical sequences of events, then you might also think the arrow of time follows the typical sequence even if it seems to be the opposite of the typical sequence, i.e., if we have a reverse of a typical sequence, then we also have a reversed arrow of time.
 E.g., when the smashed egg reforms into a whole egg, the arrow of time reverses (for that egg at least),

 In that case, time does reverse for one process relative to other processes: time runs backward for the smashing egg relative to other processes so that, to other processes, it seems to reassemble (also, it reverses for the other processes relative to the one process; for the smashing egg, the rest of the universe runs backward).